melodiaz23/learning-js/README.md

     startGameBtn.addEventListener('click', start);

 > * In that case, we use the function as an expression insted of as a declaraction/statement.
+> * Function declarations automatically create variables that hold the function objects.
 > * Expresions are essentially the thing that yield a value, something we could store.
 > * Function expression also still take arguments and still return values that didn't change.

 ### Anonymous functions

-When we omit the name of the function like this:
+It is when we omit the name of the function like this:

     const start = function() {
     console.log('Game is starting...');